erlef/rebar3_hex/qa.md

 ## Currently not covered

-1. Setting up thet docs server and infrastructure is currently not covered by this process
+1. Setting up the docs server and infrastructure is currently not covered by this process

 ## Prep

 1. Ensure you have a postgres instance running with a `postgres` as a superuser and password `postgres`.
 Alternatively edit config/dev.exs and adjust accordingly to your existing setup.